pragdave/component/README.md

 ### Component Lifecycle

-Library components have no lifecycle—you simply call the functions they contain.

 A global component must be created before use.
 Once created, it may be accessed by simply calling the functions it contains.
 There is no need to identify a particular worker, as there is only one per component.
 A